handlegpt/nmd/DATA_MANAGEMENT_README.md

 The system is designed to work with your existing city data structure.
 It will:

-1. Try to fetch data from RapidAPI Cities Cost of Living API (primary)
+1. Try to fetch data from TravelTables Cost of Living API (primary)
 2. Fall back to Numbeo API if primary fails
 3. Enhance with WiFi speed data from Ookla Open Data (local database)
 4. Fall back to curated Ookla data if local database unavailable